RSS

 WriMoProg Home

 Are you missing the excitement of NaNoWriMo, or another of its ilk?
-(Do you have an unmanageable, rough-draft, manuscript under your bed?)
 Have you wanted to participate in the November frenzy, but chickened out at the last minute, or fizzled out half-way through?
-Did you, perhaps, realize that NaNoWriMo’s all-out, balls-to-the-wall approach doesn’t suit you?
-And that it isn’t ideal when you’re serious about building a writing career?
-Do you know, in your heart, that getting published requires small steps, taken every day?
+(Maybe you’ve been-there-done-that, and now have an unmanageable, rough-draft, manuscript under your bed – a manuscript that needs editing.)

-Would you like an accountability project / support resource in place as you strive to achieve your resolutions?
+Would you like an accountability project / support resource in place for you as you strive to become a professional, published writer?

-I’m building this “linky group” (which is an entirely new concept to me) in an effort to support my own writing … and yours, regardless of what you are working on – fiction or non-fiction; traditional or independent publishing; book-length works or short pieces.
-All I ask is that you be serious about building a body of work and getting published.
+I’m building this progress-focused group in an effort to support my own writing … and yours, regardless of what you are working on – fiction or non-fiction; traditional or independent; book-length works or short pieces.
+All I ask is that you be serious about building a body of work and publishing.

-Each writer sets a personal, monthly goal of X-hours to spend working on developing his/her career.
+- Each writer sets a personal, monthly goal of X-hours to spend developing his/her career.

-This goal can, and should, vary from month to month.
-Life certainly does.
+- This goal can, and should, vary from month to month – the requirements of your non-writerly life certainly do.

-At least HALF of the time allotted to the challenge should be dedicated to writing, revising and editing.
+- At least HALF of the time allotted to the challenge should be dedicated to writing, revising and editing text for eventual publication.
+(No matter what else we are doing, we must continue to generate fresh manuscripts if we are trying to create a body of work.)

-Participating in this project should NOT take time away from working.
+- Participating in this project should NOT take much time away from working on your writing.

 writing